School Council: Structure

 The School Council of a school is formed by all the students and teachers of that school, led by an executive committee with elected students and teachers and non-elected chairman the principal.

 Students

 The five houses of the School Council are formed in every class of every standard of the whole of a school.
-In each class, a captain is elected for each house, and among the five house captains, the competent one has to serve both the class house captain duty and the class monitor duty, jointly.
+In each class, a captain is elected for each house, and among the five house captains, the competent one can serve both the class house captain duty and the class monitor duty, jointly.
+Class monitor may also be another student not elected as a house captain.

 Teachers

 All the teachers of the whole of a school have to become the members of the five houses in such a way as for every house has equal number of teachers, and each teacher-in-charge of each house is elected by voting.

-The Executive Committee
+Executive Committee

 Different schools have different number of students so have different number of classes in each standard.

 But the number of members in the executive committee of the School Council of a Basic Education Middle School or a Basic Education High School is fixed to a number.

 It seems that the executive committee is not formed in the School Council of a Basic Education Primary School.
 Also even in a BEMS or a BEHS the executive committee members are not elected from primary school standards.

 A Basic Education Middle School has Kindergarten to Eighth Standard, but the students from Kindergarten to Fourth Standard can not be elected to the executive committee.

 A Basic Education High School has Kindergarten to Tenth Standard, but the students from Kindergarten to Fourth Standard can not be elected to the executive committee.